Supritharout/mylinuxcommand/README.md

-Linux Command for every day Use.
+Linux and Network Command for every day Use.